 On entering the Saskatchiwine, in the course of a few miles, the great rapid interrupts the passage.
 It is about three miles long.
 Through the greatest part of it the canoe is towed, half or full laden, according to the state of the waters: the canoe and its contents are then carried one thousand one hundred paces.
 The channel here is near a mile wide, the waters tumbling over ridges of rocks that traverse the river.
-The South bank is very high, rising upwards of fifty feet, of the same rock as seen on the South side of the Lake Winipic, and the North is not more than a third of that height.
-There is an excellent sturgeon-fishery at the foot of this cascade, and vast numbers of pelicans, cormorants, &c. frequent it, where they watch to seize the fisth that may be killed or disabled by the force of the waters.
+The south bank is very high, rising upwards of fifty feet, of the same rock as seen on the south side of the Lake Winipic, and the north is not more than a third of that height.
+There is an excellent sturgeon-fishery at the foot of this cascade, and vast numbers of pelicans, cormorants, &c. frequent it, where they watch to seize the fish that may be killed or disabled by the force of the waters.

-About two miles from this Portage the navigation is again interrupted by the Portage of the Roché Rouge, which is an hundred yards long; and a mile and an half from thence the river is barred by a range of islands, forming rapids between them; and through these it is the same distance to the rapid of Lake Travers, which is four miles right across, Then succeeds the Grande Déand eight miles in length. charge, and several rapids, for four miles to the Cedar Lake, which is entered through a small channel on the left, formed by an island, as going round it would occasion loss of time.
+About two miles from this Portage the navigation is again interrupted by the Portage of the Roché Rouge, which is an hundred yards long; and a mile and an half from thence the river is barred by a range of islands, forming rapids between them; and through these it is the same distance to the rapid of Lake Travers, which is four miles right across, and eight miles in length.
+Then succeeds the Grande Décharge, and several rapids, for four miles to the Cedar Lake, which is entered through a small channel on the left, formed by an island, as going round it would occasion loss of time.
 In this distance banks of rocks (such as have already been described) appear at intervals on either side; the rest of the country is low.
-This is the case along the South bank of the lake and the islands, while the North side, which is very uncommon, is level throughout.
-This lake runs first West four miles, then as much more West-South-West, across a deep bay on the right, then six miles to the Point de Lievre, and across another bay again on the right; then North-West eight miles, across a still deeper bay on the right; and seven miles parallel with the North coast, North-North-West through islands, five miles more to Fort Bourbon, situated on a small island, dividing this from Mud Lake.
+This is the case along the south bank of the lake and the islands, while the north side, which is very uncommon, is level throughout.
+This lake runs first west four miles, then as much more west-south-west, across a deep bay on the right, then six miles to the Point de Lievre, and across another bay again on the right; then north-west eight miles, across a still deeper bay on the right; and seven miles parallel with the north coast, north-north-west through islands, five miles more to Fort Bourbon, situated on a small island, dividing this from Mud Lake.